samuller/log-rate-limit/README.md

 ### Dynamic stream ID

-To ensure that the same log line doesn't rate limit with itself when it's messages actually have different content, a dynamic string value can be assigned based on the message content.
+To ensure that the same log line doesn't rate limit with itself when it's messages actually have different content, a dynamic stream ID can be assigned based on the message content.
 For example:

 ```python
 logger.warning(f"Error occured on device {device_id}!", extra=RateLimit(stream_id=f"error_on_{device_id}"))